 - Do not tilt the terminal block while tightening the screws or removing it from the inverter.
-(Otherwise, stress applied to the control circuit terminal block or the control circuit connector may damage the pins.) - After replacing the control terminal block, connect the jumper connector to the correct position in accordance with the control logic of input signals.
+(Otherwise, a stress applied to the control circuit terminal block or the control circuit connector may cause damage to them.) - After replacing the control terminal block, connect the jumper connector to the correct position in accordance with the control logic of input signals.
 (Refer to page 41.)